Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 Well,

-So basically, this will help us because,
+I understand that.
+So basically, this will help us because

 again, it's one of those movies when you see in the beginning, this is

-now become a trope of a How Did This Get Made movie, where the opening text makes a lot more sense at the end of the movie, and I feel like they should replay the opening text maybe midway through or at the end to be like, oh, right, yeah.
+now become a trope of a how did this get made movie where the opening text makes a lot more sense at the end of the movie and I feel like they should replay the opening text maybe midway through or at the end to be like, oh, right, yeah.

 Every 10 minutes, just pop that thing up there.
+More text crawls is what this needed.

+It needs to be like a silent movie.
 Just like indiscriminately throughout the movie, just text blocks.

+Well, I mean, the year is 2024.
 So the first one, the year is 2024.

 Second one, industrial pollution has destroyed the ozone layer, leaving the planet at the mercy of the sun's ultraviolet rays.

 An electromagnetic shield now protects the planet.
+Which, by the way, is also in Escape from LA.

+Yes.
 The same idea of like the UV tomorrow is going to be real bad.

-I mean, this is what everyone's afraid of, the UV rays.
+It's right all there.
+I mean, this is what everyone's afraid of: the UV rays.

 And it goes, a small group believes that the ozone layer has repaired itself and that the shield is no longer necessary, but no one knows for sure.